GoogleForCreators/web-stories-wp/readme.txt

 * Fixes an issue where adding video captions did not work.

-= 1.18.0 =

-**Release Date:** March 1, 2022.

-* Enhancement: new pre-publish confirmation dialog.
-* Enhancement: new canvas appearance when creating a new story.
-* Enhancement: use semantic heading tags (`h1`, `h2`, etc.) based on font size.
-* Bumped minimum PHP version requirement to 7.2.
-* Bug fixes and performance improvements.

 == Upgrade Notice ==

+= 1.20.0 =

+Various improvements to the workspace UI, as well as various bug fixes and performance improvements.

 = 1.19.0 =